GSA/digitalgov.gov/content/news/2020/03/2020-03-24-press-or-say-1-usagov-expands.md

 date: 2020-03-24 17:00:00 -0500
 kicker: "Contact Centers"
 title: "Press or Say 1: USAGov Expands Its Use of Interactive Voice Response"
-deck: ""
+deck: "In 2019, USA.gov received nearly half a million calls!
+Based on new research and contact center data, they designed a new IVR that's informative, yet concise&mdash;and helps maximize resources."
 summary: "In 2019, USA.gov received nearly half a million calls!
-Based on new research and contact center data, they designed a new IVR that's informative, yet concise--and helps maximize resources."
+Based on new research and contact center data, they designed a new IVR that's informative, yet concise&mdash;and helps maximize resources."

 # see all topics at https://digital.gov/topics
 topics: